erinep/auidoGui/README.md

 # AudioGUI

 This app lets you manage an audiobook library with a graphical user interface.
 It shows you which files are in the library, and allows one way file copying to create a library backup.
-It was originally built to quickly show the contents of an AudioBook library

 Run it with this command: ```python audiogui.py```